PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 the **Localized Labels** table strategy because report label translations must be stored in a separate CSV file.
-In other words, report label translations must be created separately and managed differently from a PBIX project’s metadata translations.
-With the **Localized Labels** table strategy, report label translations and metadata translations are stored together and managed the exact same way.
+In other words, report label translations must be created separately and managed differently from the metadata translations in a PBIX project.
+The **Localized Labels** table strategy allows for report label translations and metadata translations to be stored together and managed the exact same way.

 ### Generating the Translated Localized Labels Table